Venom: Let There Be Carnage - Everything You Need to Know

 The Venom 2 Release Date

-VENOM: LET THERE BE CARNAGE is set to hit theaters on June 25, 2021.
-While an October release was a good spot for the dark comedy and intense action of a VENOM movie, we're happy to see this sequel hit right as summer begins to heat up.
+VENOM: LET THERE BE CARNAGE is set to hit theaters on September 17, 2021.
+The fall release is a good spot for the dark comedy and intense action of a VENOM movie.

 Is There a Venom 2 Trailer?

 So far there is no trailer for VENOM 2.
 As is often the case with sequels like this, you can find fan-made trailers on YouTube, but none contain any new footage from the actual movie.
 The first VENOM teaser appeared in February 2018, with more footage shown off at Cinemacon later that year.
 We're hoping something similar happens for VENOM: LET THERE BE CARNAGE!

 In VENOM, newspaper reporter Eddie Brock (Hardy) joined forces with an alien symbiote.
 This creature called itself Venom and looked sort of like Spider-Man.
 (In VENOM, there was no mention of Peter Parker or anything directly related to the Marvel Cinematic Universe.)
 By the end of the movie (spoiler!), Eddie and his symbiotic suit had reached an understanding and worked together to vanquish evil tech guy Carlton Drake (Riz Ahmed), who had taken on the personality of an even-nastier alien villain named Riot.
 Briefly, Eddie's ex-fiancee (Michelle Williams) also bonded with the symbiote to become her own version of Venom.